kryptopaul/lunatic/README.md

 ## Requirements

 - A Discord Webhook.
-- Preferably a remote server.
+- Preferably a remote server to run the bot on.
 ## Installation

 Open the config.json file and fill in the Discord webhook, your LUNA balance (separated by a ".") and a refresh rate in seconds.